samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/IntroToBodilessConcepts.md

 replace it with a custom page component.
 For more information, see [Creating Pages](../Architecture/Data#creating-pages).

-## 2. Styling the Page Title using Functional CSS and Design Token HOCs
+## 2. Styling the Page using Functional CSS and Design Token HOCs

 BodilessJS allows you to style your site using any technique you prefer.
 However, we recommend using ["Functional" or "Atomic" CSS](https://johnpolacek.github.io/the-case-for-atomic-css/